Improving the flow and care of patients

-If you have completed the acute phase of your care and no longer require the range of services offered at the hospital where you were admitted, you may be transferred to another hospital where your existing care needs will be met.
+If you have completed the acute phase of your care and no longer require the range of services offered at your current hospital, you may be transferred to another hospital where your existing care needs will be met.

 Island residents with a valid PEI Health Card who are transferred to another hospital will not be required to pay the ambulance transfer fee.

 View the Patient Care Journey [PDF | 431 KB].